Steve Turley: Political commentator

 A 2015 doctoral dissertation analyses a 2014 Turley essay on immigration in which Turley argues against cosmopolitan commitment to globalization and on the grounds that it deviates from traditional forms of religiosity, and national and local beliefs and practices.
 Drawing on the interpretations of Deuteronomy 10:18-19 by theologian and Egyptologist James K. Hoffmeier, Turley draws a sharp distinction between legal and illegal immigrants, arguing that churches should not aid, comfort, and "in effect adopt illegal immigrants and their families, help pay for lawyer's fees to make sure they get a fair hearing in the courts, and then provide the resources needed to help them fulfill the court’s decisions" (p.
 230).
 According to Benfel, Turley understands globalization as "in effect a worldwide social system constituted by the interaction between a capitalist economy, telecommunications, technology, and mass urbanization," that "is bringing an end to the whole concept of distinct nations."
 In Turley's view, "porous borders" and large scale immigration threaten the shared historic, linguistic, and religious heritage that is unique to each nation.
 He perceives reactions as, "in the face of threats to localized identity markers, people assert their religiosity, kinship, and national symbols as mechanisms of resistance against globalizing dynamics" (p.
 341).

-Writing in June 2016, Rod Dreher concurred with Turley's perception that nationalism is a growing phenomenon in Europe, but doubted Turley's claim that "A renewed Christian Europe may not be so far away."
+Writing in June 2016, Rod Dreher concurred with Turley's perception that nationalism is a growing phenomenon in Europe, but doubted Turley's claim that "a renewed Christian Europe may not be so far away."

-Dr Turley’s influence has begun to grow outside the United States.
-New Zealand pro Trump supporter Hayden McMichael began donating to Turley in 2020, and since then has been vocal in sharing Turley’s podcasts through his local community.
-McMichael was a leading proponent in New Zealand of denying the 2020 election, and was banned from his local library in Belmont, Wellington due to repeatedly playing Turley’s “Awakening a new conservative age” podcast through the public address system.